CENER-EPR/OWAbench/README.rst

 Acknowledgements
 ================
 The authors would like to thank Carbon Trust and the OWA Technical Working Group for their support providing funding, operational data and guidance throughout the project.
-We would like to thank all the benchmark participants for their simulations and in-kind support in fine-tuning the benchmark set-up and evaluation methodology.
+We would like to thank all the benchmark participants for their simulations and in-kind support in fine-tuning the benchmark set-up and evaluation methodology as well as submitting simulation outputs.